Multiple people shot at Alabama church, suspect in custody

 According to Vestavia Hills Police Department Captain Shane Ware, police responded to St. Stephen’s Episcopal Church at around 6:20 p.m. after reports of an active shooter.

 Multiple law enforcement agencies responded to the area.
-Authorities confirmed multiple people were injured in the shooting but didn’t disclose how many or the severity of the injuries.
+Authorities say one person was killed and two others were taken to a hospital for undisclosed injuries.
 A suspect has been taken into custody at this time.

+According to the church’s Facebook page, there was a potluck scheduled at the church Thursday evening.

 The Mountain Brook Police Department says they are assisting with the investigation and are asking residents to avoid the area.